cseanburns/journal-issues/manuscript.md

     strong conviction that what matters most in their work is a developing sense of taste, of judgment, in seizing upon problems that are of fundamental importance"

+IN THE PRINT ERA, A SCIENTIST'S OUTPUT WAS OFFICE ORIENTED (SEE HEALY ON THIS).

+IN THE DIGITAL ERA, A SCIENTIST IS CONNECTED, IS ONLINE, CONDUCTS THEIR WORK ONLINE, INTERACTS WITH OTHERS ONLINE, AND SO FORTH. tHE DIGITAL ERA IS FRIENDLY TO THE SCIENTIST'S WORKFLOW. aLSO, RECOGNIZE THAT THERE ARE LIMITATIONS WITH THIS, SOCIAL, ECONOMIC, ETC

+SCIENCE COMMUNICATION IN THE DIGITAL REALM CAN ENCOMPASS THAT ENTIRE WORKFLOW AND NOT ONLY THE PRIMARY OUTPUT -- THE SCIENTIFIC PAPER.

+- highlighting the scientific work flow enables us to query the fundamentals of science
+- this is evident in the open science movement and offers the ability to test fundamental assumptions about science, scientific reproducibility, and scientific replication f) (relatively) small sample statistics is a good example

+THERE ARE EFFORTS UNDERWAY TO CAPTURE MORE OF THAT WORKFLOW, AND THESE EFFORTS VARY BY DISCIPLINE

+BUT REGARDLESS OF THE SPECIFIC EFFORTS, MOST JOURNALS STILL EXIST AS SILOS TO THESE WORKFLOWS.

+# Solutions

+Goal: for scholarly publishing to become fully digital, it needs to be proactive.
+It needs to focus on design and research based on scholarly publishing, including bibliometrics, information retrieval, information seeking, access, etc. It needs to stop being reactive.
+It needs to stop acting as if it was born from a print age.
+It needs to act as if was born digital.

+Goal revised: get rid of issue based publishing (although there are a number of other things to do

 HOWEVER, THE DIGITAL REALM OFFERS AFFORDANCES THAT COULD BENEFIT SCIENCE COMMUNICATION.